applying for a licence

 countdown to trading

 the schedule leading up to launch

 45 days to launch

-On receipt of your reservation deposit and signed contract, the south.expost.uk website portal will be built, optimised and manually registered with all of the major search engines.
-Once the portal is published, it becomes more likely with each passing day that sales enquiries will be received, so we will, wherever possible, pre-sell accounts with deferred activation.
+On receipt of your reservation deposit and signed contract, the london.expost.uk website portal will be completed, optimised and manually registered with all of the major search engines.
+Once the portal is fully published, it becomes more likely with each passing day that sales enquiries will be received, so we will, wherever possible, pre-sell accounts with deferred activation.

 The manufacture of your mailsort furniture will be commenced and the rest of your licence package components and consumables ordered.

 We will liaise with the Highways department of your local council to make any additions that are necessary to your address, such as adding a house 'name' and having this included in the Royal Mail, the council and your local emergency services' databases.
 Over the following 30 days we will send several letters and packages to the Centre premises in order to familiarise your delivery postmen and women, and courier drivers, with the amended address.

 The balance of your Licence fee becomes due.

 All the hardware elements of your licence package, including sundries, consumables, the PC & printers, parcel safe and mailsort furniture will be delivered to your Centre's premises, ready for assembly.
 The PC is pre-configured to allow us to test your secure connection with ProPost, so you must have a live broadband service in place from the day of delivery.

 If you do not feel confident in setting up the PC system, assembling the mailsort frames or installing your parcel safe, you will need to make arrangements in advance with appropriate local tradespeople.